micahkendall/programmable_price_feeds/README.md

 - Make your validator throw/error if the UTxO you reference doesn't have the **exact** same value as what is provided through the `programmable_price_feeds.types.PriceFeeds<a>` redeemer.
 In aiken you can use `aiken/stdlib/math/rational.{compare}` after parsing both in as rationals.
 - Make your validator throw/error if the UTxO referenced is out of date.

+For scripting compatibility:
+- Please allow other scripts to run in the same transaction
+- Allow other value to be minted in the same transaction

 ## programmable_price_feeds

 Prototype for price feeds programmable by stake validators.